Use visual experiments to test changes without App Store updates

 This article walks you through how to create a Visual Experiment for your mobile app in the Taplytics Visual Editor.
 For how to create Code-Based Experiments, see our guide here.

 If you're still reading this, that means you're ready to dive in and create a visual experiment.
 Awesome, let's go!
 Start by clicking the "Create New Experiment" button.

 You'll be prompted to add a name for your experiment and choose the OS for your app.

 Now that your experiment is set up, you should connect your device so you can see real-time changes as you configure your experiment.
-To do this, click the "Connect a Device" button.
+To do this, click the "Connect Mobile Device" button.

 There are two ways to pair your device with Taplytics.
 You can pair your device through development build pairing or you can set up App Linking.
 App Linking allows you to pair both development and production builds and it links your device via text, email, or ping.

 While your app is still in development, you can pair your device by connecting it to your computer or by running your app on a simulator.
 Available devices show up in the pair list.
 All you need to do is click the "Pair" button next to the desired device.